 Learn more about Weleda in my Interview with Jayn Sterland the Managing Director of Weleda UK.
 I have written also about the Weleda certification standard NATRUE here which explains more about their standards and values.

-You can find Weleda products at stockists worldwide or their website here.
+You can find Weleda products at stockists worldwide or shop the range here.
 What are your Weleda favourites?